DataDog/integrations-core/system_swap/README.md

 ## Setup
 ### Installation

-The system swap check is packaged with the Agent, so simply [install the Agent][1] on any host.
+The system swap check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your server.

 ### Configuration